LonnyCox55/MSDS696_NHLExpectedGoalPrediction/README.md

 * Fill in missing player position data with "Center", as Centers historically take more shots than any other position in hockey
 * And more...

 The biggest challenge, however, was addressing the data imbalance between the number of goal samples versus the number of non-goal samples.
 In other words, the Avalanche have taken almost 58,000 shots since 2007, but only about 4,000 of those shot went into the net.
 That means the ratio of goals to non-goals is only approximately 0.07295.
 Ideally, to train a model we would like that ratio to be closer to 0.5.
-To address this imbalance, we oversample the minority set (goals) using synthetically generated data, while we strategically undersample the majority (non-goals) to make the decision boundary a little more obvious.
+To address this imbalance, we oversample the minority set (goals) using synthetically generated data (Synthetic Minority Oversampling Technique, or SMOTE for short), while we strategically undersample the majority (non-goals) using Tomek-Links to make the decision boundary a little more obvious.

+## Results

+See below for the confusion matrix created by PyCaret depicting the number of true/false positives (goals) and true/false negatives (non-goals) when evaluating the best model from this project:

+LJC TO DO: add conf mat image here

+From PyCaret, we can also sort the features in order from most important to least important.
+This is called a feature importance plot, and below we can see the top 10 most important features as determined by our PyCaret-created model:

+LJC TO DO: add feat import plot here

+## Conclusion